-- H1 Open source projects receive large numbers, e.g., over 1000, of issue reports. - H2 During a software project lifecyle, developers write code for which a distinct community of users report issues.
-Thus we expect less than 50% of issue reporters to be among project developers, and vice versa. - H3 Collaborative coding environment has a positive impact on issue reporting. - H4 The more people are interested in a project and submit issue reports, the quicker project developers handle them
+- H1 Open source projects receive large numbers of issue reports. - H2 During a software project lifecyle, developers write code for which a distinct community of users report issues. - H3 Collaborative coding environment has a positive impact on issue reporting. - H4 The more people are interested in a project and submit issue reports, the quicker project developers handle them.